Performance Comparison of Joint Delay-Doppler Estimation Algorithms: Estimation Performance Comparison

+respectively, where $\xi$ denotes a placeholder variable for either delay $\tau$ or Doppler $\alpha$, $\mathbbm{1}\{.\}$ represents the indicator function, and the subscripts $w$ and $t$ encode the frame and target indices.
+The appearance of the indicator function in the numerator of \eqref{eq:5/rmse} accounts for unsuccessful associations in \eqref{eq:5/association} and excludes these events from the \gls{rmse} calculation.

-\Cref{fig:4/detection_prob} illustrates the influence of the identification boundary on the target detection probability.
-Whereas the solid lines represent the default boundary of half the resolution, the dotted lines correspond to evaluations performed with a quarter-resolution boundary.
-As this boundary decreases, the target detection probability of each algorithm correspondingly diminishes.
-In essence, the default boundary ensures an acceptable target detection probability in bistatic scenarios while simultaneously maintaining a low number of false targets in both forward and backward scattering.
+\Cref{fig:4/detection_prob} illustrates how the identification boundary~$\epsilon$ affects the empirical target detection probability of the two metallic spheres.
+Whereas the solid lines represent a boundary of $\epsilon=0.5$, the dotted lines correspond to evaluations performed with $\epsilon = 0.25$.
+As the boundary decreases, the empirical target detection probability of each algorithm correspondingly diminishes.

+For further evaluation, we utilize a boundary of $\epsilon = 0.5$.
+This selection ensures an acceptable target detection probability in bistatic scenarios while simultaneously maintaining a low number of false targets in both forward and backward scattering.